CREATE TABLE AS SELECT (CTAS) in Azure SQL Data Warehouse

 CREATE TABLE [dbo].[AnnualCategorySales] ( [EnglishProductCategoryName] NVARCHAR(50) NOT NULL , [CalendarYear] SMALLINT NOT NULL , [TotalSalesAmount] MONEY NOT NULL ) WITH ( DISTRIBUTION = ROUND_ROBIN ) ;

-The original query might have looked something like this:
+The original query might have looked something like this example:

 UPDATE acs SET [TotalSalesAmount] = [fis].[TotalSalesAmount] FROM [dbo].[AnnualCategorySales] AS acs JOIN ( SELECT [EnglishProductCategoryName] , [CalendarYear] , SUM([SalesAmount]) AS [TotalSalesAmount] FROM [dbo].[FactInternetSales] AS s JOIN [dbo].[DimDate] AS d ON s.[OrderDateKey] = d.[DateKey] JOIN [dbo].[DimProduct] AS p ON s.[ProductKey] = p.[ProductKey] JOIN [dbo].[DimProductSubCategory] AS u ON p.[ProductSubcategoryKey] = u.[ProductSubcategoryKey] JOIN [dbo].[DimProductCategory] AS c ON u.[ProductCategoryKey] = c.[ProductCategoryKey] WHERE [CalendarYear] = 2004 GROUP BY [EnglishProductCategoryName] , [CalendarYear] ) AS fis ON [acs].[EnglishProductCategoryName] = [fis].[EnglishProductCategoryName] AND [acs].[CalendarYear] = [fis].[CalendarYear] ;

-Since SQL Data Warehouse does not support ANSI joins in the
+SQL Data Warehouse doesn't support ANSI joins in the

 FROM clause of an